directelectron/deapi/doc/help/help.rst

-.. _help:

 ############
 Getting Help
 ############

-The easiest way to get help with the deapi package is to raise an issue on the deapi_ GitHub repository.
+The easiest way to get help with the deapi package is to raise an issue on the deapi GitHub repository.
 We will do our best to respond to your issue as soon as possible.

 For more sensitive issues, our website provides a